 Sven Wåhlin, Senior Physician, Stockholm Centre for Dependency Disorders

 As if it weren’t enough that your body’s developing at a fast rate in your teens, it’s a delicate time for your personality, too.
 Your teens are when you develop your self-esteem – how you think about yourself and your sense of who you are, in other words.
-If you get used to doing certain 14 things a certain way – like always chatting to people, flirting and having fun with a glass or bottle in your hand – there’s a real risk that you will always need to get drunk before you have the courage to do these things.
-A lot of people might feel, initially at least, that the alcohol improves their self-confidence and makes things easier, but in the long run, it damages their self-esteem.
-It can make them avoid doing the sort of things they’d actually like to do, but for which they don’t quite have the nerve – or make them do things more for other people’s sakes than for their own.
+If you feel unsure and that you’re only brave enough to do things like talking to people, flirting and having fun when you’re drinking.
+There’s a real risk that you will feel you have to get drunk to have the courage to do these things.
+Alcohol might initially feel, to teenagers, like a good way of boosting self-confidence and making things easier, but in the longer term, it has quite the opposite effect.
+It can make them avoid doing the sort of things they’d actually like to do, but don’t really feel they dare to – or make them do things more for other people’s sakes than for their own.

 Alcohol and violence go hand in hand.
-Alcohol is involved in almost 6 out of every 10 cases of physical violence – either the person committing the violence or the person being attacked (or both) are intoxicated.
-The risk of all sorts of serious accidents increases, because when you’re drunk, your brain doesn’t work as well as it usually does.
+Alcohol is involved in almost 6 out of every 10 cases of physical violence – either the perpetrator or the victim (or both) are intoxicated.
+The risk of all sorts of serious accidents increases, because when you’re drunk, your brain doesn’t function as well as it usually does.
 Accidents involving falls, burns or drowning, to mention just a few examples.
-But alcohol can lead to potentially serious interpersonal problems, too: teenagers have told surveys that when they were drunk, they got into fights with their friends, had sex when they didn’t really want to, or had unprotected sex.
+But alcohol can cause serious problems in relationships, too.
+Teenagers have told surveys that when they were drunk, they got into fights with their friends, had sex even though they didn’t really want to or been photographed in embarrassing or humiliating situations.

 The risk of an accident increases when the non-sober driver has a blood alcohol concentration of just 0.2 promille.
-So even if your teenager isn’t the one driving, it’s vitally important that he or she doesn’t ride with a driver who’s been drinking alcohol.
-13 per cent of ninth graders state that they have done precisely that.
-And when it comes to mopeds, there’s another statistic that might give you pause for thought: in fatal accidents where the driver was under 18 years of age, half of all mopeds had been tuned up and three in every five moped riders killed were under the influence of alcohol.
-It’s really important to stress to your teenager that they should never ride with a driver who’s been drinking, and to make sure that they leave their moped at home when they’re going to a party.
+So even if your teenager isn’t the one driving, it’s important that they don’t ride with a driver who’s been drinking alcohol.
+14 per cent of ninth graders state that they have done precisely that.
+And when it comes to fatal accidents, there are some statistics that should give you pause for thought.
+Just over one in every five people who die in road accidents do so in an alcohol- or drug-related accident, and that’s true whether the accident involved cars or mopeds.
+Tell your teenager they should never ride with a driver who’s been drinking.
+And if your child has a moped, it should be left at home if they’re going to a party.

 The vast majority of those who drink heavily in their teens cut down as they get older.
-But it’s very easy for the drinking habits you acquire as a teenager to stay with you throughout your life.
-And there’s also an increased risk that teenagers who drink will also try other drugs, such as tobacco or narcotics.
+But there’s a risk that the drinking habits you acquire as a teenager stay with you throughout your life.
+There’s also an increased risk that teenagers who drink alcohol also try other substances, such as tobacco or narcotics.